ThrillStays

 Cueva de los Cristales, Mexico: The Crystal Cave

 Located 300 meters below the surface in the Naica mine in Chihuahua, this cave contains the largest natural crystals ever found: selenite beams up to 12 meters long and weighing 55 tons.
 The cave is extremely hot (up to 58 degrees Celsius with 99% humidity) and without specialized equipment, a person can only survive about 10 minutes inside.
-The cave is not currently open to public visits (it was flooded when mining pumps were shut off), but it remains one of the most extraordinary geological discoveries in history.
-Researchers continue to study the cave, and there is hope that limited access may be restored in the future.
+The cave is not currently open to public visits — it was flooded when mining pumps were shut off — but remains one of the most extraordinary geological discoveries in history.
+Researchers continue to study it, and limited access may be restored in the future.

 Essential Gear for Caving